Frequently Asked Questions

 The infringement notice payment is due 28 days from the issued date.

-If the fine is lodged with the Ministry of Justice it means:
+If the infringement is lodged with the Ministry of Justice it means:

-- Marlborough District Council cannot accept payment or review the fine once it is lodged with the Ministry of Justice.
+Marlborough District Council cannot accept payment or review the infringement once it is lodged with the Ministry of Justice.

-- The Ministry of Justice will add a Court fee to the fine.
+The Ministry of Justice will add a Court fee to the infringement.

-Please use the 'Stationary Vehicle Offence Infringement Notice Explanation' form to report to us who was driving or in charge of the vehicle at the time the ticket was issued.
+Please use the 'Stationary Vehicle Offence Infringement Notice Explanation' form to report to us who was driving or in charge of the vehicle at the time the infringement was issued.

 When a vehicle is bought or sold, both the buyer and the seller are legally required to independently notify the NZ Transport Agency (NZTA) of the sale and purchase.
 They must do this without delay.